 Charentais – Charentais are small, French melons.
 The rind is gray and the melons are small enough to serve just one half per person for breakfast or a snack.
 The flavor is more delicate than an American cantaloupe.

-Casaba – Casaba melons are oval in shape and weigh between four and seven pounds.
+Casaba – Casaba melons are oval in shape and weigh between 4 and 7 pounds (2-3 kg.).
 The flesh is nearly white and the flavor is very sweet and a little spicy.